belodetek/black.box/README.md

 # about
 black.box is a small secondary Wi-Fi router, which runs on a [Raspberry Pi 3](https://en.wikipedia.org/wiki/Raspberry_Pi) and un-blocks popular Internet content on all devices, including tablets, smartphones, desktops, laptops and TVs.
 Includes optional VPN obfuscation/cloaking mode, to enable functioning in hostile deep packet inspection environments.

 Multiple `black.box(es)` can be used not only to un-block content, but to also establish private encrypted links between them.
 Leave one at home/office and dial back in securely when travelling or on holidays.
-Both client and server devices need to have an active subscription or Bitcoin credits to work in pairing mode.
+Currently, both client and server devices need to have an active subscription or Bitcoin credits to work in pairing mode.
+For the launch we are considering dropping that requirement, only requiring an active subscription on the device in server mode.

 <p align="center"><a href="http://black-box.belodedenko.me/#instructions"><strong>I've read enough, tell me what to do!</strong></a></p>